eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 * The subscribers close the memory file and release the access-mutex.

-To support one to many publisher/subscriber connections the publisher creates in fact one named update event per connection.
+To support one to many publisher/subscriber connections, the publisher creates one named update event per connection.

 .. note::